-In the early 1950s, Tri Sigma was the first to fund a new, cutting-edge treatment called therapeutic play, which helps children understand and cope with their illnesses and the treatment they must undertake.
-The Sigma Sigma Sigma Foundation is committed to investing in life-enhancing children's therapy programs, called therapeutic play/child life/recreational therapy, depending on the health center.
+In the early 1950s, Tri Sigma was the first to fund a new, cutting-edge treatment called play therapy, which helps children understand and cope with their illnesses and the treatment they must undertake.
+The Foundation is committed to investing in life-enhancing children's therapy programs, called play therapy/child life therapy/recreational therapy, depending on the health center.

-Matching Grant Program: Beginning in 2014 the Foundation began a program to match funds raised by alumnae and collegiate chapters, benefitting therapeutic play.
-Currently, the Foundation is participating in programs benefitting Denver Children's Hospital and Phoenix Children's Hospital.
+In 2014, the Foundation launched a program to match funds raised by collegiate and alumnae chapters, benefitting therapeutic play.
+The Foundation is currently participating in programs benefitting Denver Children's Hospital and Phoenix Children's Hospital.
 Click here for more information.